Lorom Appoints Industry Veteran Michael Yi-Hua Chung as Chief Executive Officer | 01.06.20 | finanzen.ch

 Lorom Appoints Industry Veteran Michael Yi-Hua Chung as Chief Executive Officer

-Chung Brings 35 Years of Mission-Critical Component Manufacturing Experience and Proven Leadership Track Record

-TAIPEI, June 1, 2020 /PRNewswire/ -- Lorom Holding Co., Ltd. ("Lorom" or the "Company"), a leading manufacturing solutions provider focusing on specialized cable manufacturing and assembly, today announced the appointment of Michael Yi-Hua Chung as Chief Executive Officer, effective immediately.
+TAIPEI, Taiwan, May 31, 2020 /PRNewswire/ -- Lorom Holding Co., Ltd. ("Lorom" or the "Company"), a leading manufacturing solutions provider focusing on specialized cable manufacturing and assembly, today announced the appointment of Michael Yi-Hua Chung as Chief Executive Officer, effective immediately.
 He will report directly to the Board.

 Mr. Chung brings approximately 35 years of experience in mission-critical component manufacturing with a proven track record of effectively scaling companies in the industry.
 Previously, he served as Chief Executive Officer at TPK Holding, a leading touch panel provider based in Taiwan, where he helped reposition the company successfully by maximizing operational efficiencies, optimizing internal processes, managing costs, enhancing free cash flow and strengthening relationships with key customers.
 Prior to TPK, Mr. Chung spent 20 years at Foxconn Technology Group's Hon Hai Precision Industry and led the Integrated Digital Product Business Group (iDPBG), which was responsible for manufacturing of the Apple iPhone with approximately $30 billion in revenue and 300,000 employees during his tenure.